Share it on:

 Shark Finning is a brutal process that needs to be stopped, not just for the cruelty that is placed upon the animals, but for the survival of shark species.
-DNA tests have been done on shark fins for sale and it has been found that some fins commonly traded have come from threatened and highly endangered species, such as thresher sharks or hammerhead sharks.
-Shark populations are also in decline due to overfishing practices and many countries have begun to place bans into effect to help defend them.
-Not only is shark finning cruel, but just to utilize such a small portion of the shark is inherently wasteful.
+DNA tests have been done on shark fins for sale and found that some fins commonly traded have come from threatened and highly endangered species, such as thresher or hammerhead sharks.
+Shark populations are also in decline due to overfishing practices, and many countries have begun to place bans into effect to help defend them.
+Not only is shark finning cruel, but utilizing such a small portion of the shark is inherently wasteful.

 Effect on Environment and Ecosystems